William Vainqueur: Standard Liège

-On 30 August 2011, Vainqueur was transferred to Belgian Pro League side Standard Liège, where he signed a five-year contract with the Belgian club.
+On 30 August 2011, Vainqueur was transferred to Belgian Pro League side Standard Liège, signing a five-year contract with the Belgian club.
 The transfer move reportedly cost 1.7 million euros.
 He was previously linked a move to clubs, such as, Olympiacos, AS Nancy and FC Lorient before he joined Standard Liège.

-After starting out on the substitute bench, Vainqueur made his Standard Liège debut on 15 September 2011, where he started the whole game, in a 0–0 against Hannover 96 in the UEFA Europa League Group Stage.
-Three days later, on 17 September 2011, Vainqueur made his league debut for the club, where he started the whole game, in a 3–0 loss against Genk.
-Since joining the club, he quickly established himself in the starting eleven, playing in the defensive–midfield position.
-It wasn't until on 18 January 2018 when Vainqueur scored his first goal for the club, in a 4–2 loss against Lierse, as Standard Liège lose 5–4 on aggregate in the quarter–finals of Belgian Cup.
-Weeks later on 4 February 2012, he was sent–off for a second bookable offence, in a 2–0 win over Lierse, resulting a one–man ban.
-His performance saw him being named Nieuwsblad's Team of the Season in March 2012.
-Despite missing several matches during the 2011–12 season, Vainqueur finished his first season at Standard Liège, making thirty–five appearances and scoring once in all competitions.
+After starting out on the substitute bench, Vainqueur made his Standard Liège debut on 15 September 2011, starting the whole game, in a 0–0 against Hannover 96 in the UEFA Europa League Group Stage.
+Three days later, on 17 September 2011, he made his league debut for the club, starting the whole game, in a 3–0 loss against Genk.
+Since joining Standard Liège, he quickly established himself in the starting eleven, playing in the defensive–midfield position.
+In the second–leg of the quarter–finals of Belgian Cup against Lierse, Vainqueur scored his first goal for the club, in a 4–2 loss, as Standard Liège were unable to overturn the deficit, losing 5–4 on aggregate.
+However, he was sent–off for a second bookable offence, in a 2–0 win over Lierse on 4 February 2012, resulting a one–man ban.
+His performance saw Vainqueur being named Nieuwsblad's Team of the Season in March 2012.
+Despite missing several matches during the 2011–12 season, he finished his first season at Standard Liège, making thirty–five appearances and scoring once in all competitions.